 I take the grilled vegetables and steak and put it over a salad as I am still on WeightWatchers.
 The salad part is zero points.
 This means that I can eat a large and satisfying meal!

 I served this with my homemade cilantro rice (which will be a future post!).
 My husband likes to put the rice right inside the wrap with his steak and vegetables and eat it all one-handed.
-I’m okay with that.
-It means that I have less dishwashing to do when he skips the silverware.
+But I’m okay with that.
+Because it means that I have less dishwashing to do when he skips the silverware.

 The most important part of this process is making the marinade.
-It adds the bold flavor and keeps the cheap steak cuts nice and moist.
+This is because it adds the bold flavor and keeps the cheap steak cuts nice and moist.
 Super delish!

 Here’s how this all comes together.